-The heart is the organ responsible for circulating oxygen rich blood through our dog’s bodies.
-It can be thought of as a pump.
-Congestive Heart Failure can be defined as when the circulatory demands of the body can no longer be maintained by the heart.
+The heart is the organ responsible for circulating oxygen-rich blood through our dog’s bodies, and works much like a pump.
+Congestive Heart Failure is when the circulatory demands of the body can no longer be maintained by the heart.
 It is not a disease per se, more like a “state of being”.
-However, CHF is caused by an underlying disease state.
+However, CHF is always caused by an underlying disease.
 Fortunately, many of these cardiac diseases can be controlled with medication for at least some period of time.
-In the following article, I will discuss mitral and tricuspid valve disease in dogs that result in Congestive Heart Failure as well as the available treatment options available.
+In the following article, I will discuss mitral and tricuspid valve disease in dogs, both of which result in Congestive Heart Failure, as well as helpful treatment options available.

-If you suspect your dog has valvular disease, it is recommended to schedule and appointment with our Veterinary Hospital for evaluation.
+If you suspect your dog has valvular disease, it is recommended to schedule an appointment with our Veterinary Hospital for evaluation.